-The objective of this recruitment is to ensure that OTI has a highly-qualified country representative in the field that will represent OTI and fulfill the duties and responsibilities of the position.
+The objective of this recruitment is to ensure that OTI has a highly-qualified Deputy Country Representative in the field that will represent OTI and fulfill the duties and responsibilities of the position.

 9. CORE FUNCTIONAL AREAS OF RESPONSIBILITY

 DUTIES AND RESPONSIBILITIES